Bedrock-OSS/bedrock-wiki/docs/commands/on-first-join.md

 ## Tick JSON

-If you are using functions instead of command blocks, the ` on_player_join ` function must be added to the ` tick.json ` in order to loop and run it continuously.
+If you are using functions instead of command blocks, the ` on_first_join ` function must be added to the ` tick.json ` in order to loop and run it continuously.
 Multiple files can be added to the ` tick.json ` by placing a comma after each string.
 Refer to [Functions](/commands/mcfunctions#tick-json) documentation for further info.

 <CodeHeader>BP/functions/tick.json</CodeHeader>
 ```json